-Thermal paper is a type of specialty paper that has the ability to change color when exposed to heat without the use of any traditional ink.
+Thermal paper is a type of specialty paper that can change color when exposed to heat, without the use of traditional ink.
 It is usually used in thermal printers specifically for devices such as cash registers, credit card terminals, and adding machines.
-These papers are made through the application of a specially made heat-sensitive materials.
-These mixtures of chemical materials usually vary on the facility of the manufacturer.
+Thermal paper is manufactured by the application of special heat-sensitive chemical materials to a paper base.
+The chemicals used can vary with the manufacturer.

 1. What’s the Difference Between Thermal Paper and Regular Paper?

-Thermal paper is different from the regular bond paper in that it’s coated with a mixture of dye and chemicals.
-When heated above the melting point, the dye reacts to the chemicals causing a shift to a colored form (typically black but occasionally blue or red).
+Thermal paper is different from regular paper because it’s coated with a mixture of dye and chemicals.
+When heated above the melting point, the dye reacts to the chemicals, causing a shift to a colored form (typically black but occasionally blue or red).
 The print head in the machine is able to heat the correct areas of the paper, making it legible.

 Thermal paper contains three layers, although you wouldn’t notice by looking at it.